lanl/edif2qmasm/README.md

 ```bash
 edif2qmasm myfile.edif > myfile.qmasm
 ```
 If no input file is specified, `edif2qmasm` will read from the standard input device.
-There are not currently any command-line options.
+Run `edif2qmasm --help` for a list of available command-line options.

 To run the generated code with QMASM, you'll need to point it to the `edif2qmasm` standard-cell library.
 In Bash, enter
 ```bash